-- 33% reduction in waste to landfill at pulp and paper mills since 2013.
+- 19% reduction in waste to landfill from pulp and paper mills since 2013, while beneficially using 69% of the manufacturing byproducts generated.